mk251-stack/INDE-577-Final-Project/examples/Unsupervised_Learning/Community_Detection/README.md

-# Community Detection
+# Community Detection via Unsupervised Label Propagation

+## Overview
-This directory contains example code and analysis for **Community Detection** using an **unsupervised label propagation** algorithm.

-Community detection is an unsupervised learning task whose goal is to identify groups of data points (communities) that are more strongly connected to each other than to the rest of the dataset.
-Unlike supervised or semi-supervised learning, no labels are provided during training, and the number of communities is not specified in advance.
+This project applies **Community Detection** using an **unsupervised label propagation algorithm (LPA)** to uncover latent structure in high-dimensional data.
+Community detection is an **unsupervised learning** task whose goal is to identify groups of data points (communities) that are more strongly connected to each other than to the rest of the dataset.

+Unlike supervised or semi-supervised learning:
+- **No labels are provided during training**
+- **The number of communities is not specified in advance**
+- Communities emerge purely from the structure of a similarity graph

+The objective of this analysis is **structure discovery**, not prediction.

 ---

-## Algorithm
+## Project Structure

+### 1. Dataset and Representation

+The example notebook demonstrates community detection on the **Fashion-MNIST** dataset.

+- Each image is flattened into a **784-dimensional feature vector**
+- Pixel intensities are normalized to the range \([0, 1]\)
+- Ground-truth labels are **not used during training**

+Because graph-based methods scale poorly with dataset size, a **random subset** of the dataset is used.
+This enables efficient graph construction, iterative label propagation, and clear visualization, while still preserving meaningful structure.

+---

+### 2. Preprocessing

+The preprocessing steps include:

+- Flattening image data into feature vectors
+- Normalizing pixel values
+- Subsampling the dataset for computational efficiency

+No dimensionality reduction is applied prior to graph construction in order to preserve local similarity relationships.

+---

+### 3. Similarity Graph Construction (k-NN Graph)

+Community detection is performed on a **graph representation** of the data:

+- Each data point corresponds to a **node**
+- Edges are constructed using a **k-nearest-neighbor (k-NN)** graph based on Euclidean distance
+- Edge weights are computed using an **exponential decay function** of pairwise distances

+The resulting weighted graph captures **local neighborhood structure**, which is critical for effective label diffusion.

+---

+### 4. Unsupervised Label Propagation Algorithm

-The community detection algorithm implemented here is based on **Unsupervised Label Propagation (LPA)** applied to a similarity graph.
+The community detection algorithm is based on **Unsupervised Label Propagation (LPA)**.

-The core idea is as follows:
+#### Algorithm Steps

-1. Each data point is represented as a node in a graph.
+1. Assign a **unique label** to each node
-2. Edges connect nearby points based on a k-nearest-neighbor (k-NN) similarity graph.
-3. Each node is initially assigned a unique label.
-4. Labels are iteratively updated by adopting the most common label among a node’s neighbors (weighted by edge strength).
-5. The process repeats until labels stabilize.
+2. Iteratively update each node’s label to the **most frequent label among its neighbors**, weighted by edge strength
+3. Repeat until labels stabilize or a maximum number of iterations is reached

 Nodes that converge to the same label are interpreted as belonging to the same community.

-### Key Properties
+#### Key Properties

-- **Fully unsupervised**: no labels are used or fixed during training.
+- **Fully unsupervised**: no labels are clamped or fixed
-- **Emergent structure**: the number of communities is determined by the graph.
+- **Emergent structure**: the number of communities is determined by the graph
-- **Graph-based**: results depend on the quality of the similarity graph.
+- **Graph-based**: performance depends on graph quality
-- **Local diffusion**: community assignments reflect local neighborhood structure.
+- **Local diffusion**: labels propagate through neighborhood interactions

-This algorithm is conceptually related to semi-supervised label propagation, but differs in that *no labels are clamped* and the objective is **structure discovery rather than classification**.
+This algorithm is closely related to **semi-supervised label propagation**, but differs fundamentally in that **no labeled data is provided**, and the goal is **structure discovery rather than classification**.

 ---

-## Data

-In the accompanying example notebook, community detection is demonstrated on the **Fashion-MNIST** dataset.

-- Each image is flattened into a 784-dimensional feature vector.
-- Pixel values are normalized to the range \([0, 1]\).
-- A **k-NN graph** is constructed using Euclidean distance.
-- Edge weights are defined using an exponential decay of distances.

-Because graph-based methods scale poorly with dataset size, a **random subset** of the full dataset is used.
-This allows efficient graph construction, iterative label propagation, and clear visualization, while still preserving meaningful structure.

-True Fashion-MNIST labels are **not used during training**.
-They are examined *only after community detection* to help interpret the semantic meaning of the discovered communities.

----

-## Evaluation and Interpretation Strategy
+## Evaluation Strategy

 Community detection does not aim to predict known class labels or optimize classification accuracy.
 As a result:

-- **Traditional supervised metrics** (accuracy, precision, recall) are not applicable.
+- **Supervised metrics** (accuracy, precision, recall) are not applicable
-- **Clustering metrics** that assume fixed class structure (e.g., homogeneity, NMI) can be misleading, since communities may capture finer-grained structure than dataset labels.
+- **Clustering metrics** assuming fixed class structure (e.g., homogeneity, NMI) can be misleading

 Instead, evaluation is **qualitative and structural**, focusing on:

-- The coherence and stability of discovered communities
+- Stability and coherence of discovered communities
 - Alignment with known semantic categories *only for interpretation*
-- Visual inspection of community structure using PCA projections
+- Visual inspection using **PCA projections** of the original feature space

-This approach emphasizes **understanding data organization**, not predictive performance.
+True Fashion-MNIST labels are examined **only after training** to help interpret the semantic meaning of the discovered communities.

 ---

 ## Key Findings

-- The algorithm discovers multiple communities without prior knowledge of the number of classes.
+- The algorithm discovers multiple communities without prior knowledge of the number of classes
-- Several communities align closely with semantic Fashion-MNIST categories (e.g., trousers, bags, footwear).
+- Several communities align closely with semantic Fashion-MNIST categories (e.g., trousers, bags, footwear)
-- Visually similar clothing types naturally form mixed communities, reflecting intrinsic ambiguity in the dataset.
+- Visually similar clothing types form mixed communities, reflecting inherent ambiguity in the dataset
-- The k-NN graph effectively captures meaningful local similarity relationships between images.
+- The k-NN similarity graph effectively captures meaningful local relationships

 ---

 ## Limitations

-- Results are sensitive to the choice of `k` in the k-NN graph construction.
+- Results are sensitive to the choice of `k` in the k-NN graph
-- Community detection outcomes depend heavily on feature representation and distance metrics.
+- Community structure depends strongly on feature representation and distance metric
-- Large datasets require subsampling due to memory and computational constraints.
+- Graph construction and propagation scale poorly to very large datasets, requiring subsampling

-Despite these limitations, the method provides valuable insight into the structure of high-dimensional image data.
+Despite these limitations, the method provides valuable insight into the **organization of high-dimensional image data**.

----

-## Example Notebook

-The main demonstration of this algorithm can be found in:

-`examples/Unsupervised_Learning/Community_Detection/Community_Detection.ipynb`

-The notebook includes:

-- Graph construction using k-NN.
-- Unsupervised community detection via label propagation.
-- PCA visualization of discovered communities.
-- Qualitative interpretation using ground-truth labels.
-- A conceptual comparison with semi-supervised label propagation.

 ---